martimy/yang-automation-framework/README.md

 Then work through `scripts/` (discovery), `prototype/` (read-only sketch), and `framework/` (the full tool) in that order.

+## GUI (optional)

+Once `framework/` is set up, `gui/` gives you a local web app for the same pipeline — visualize intent → orchestration → translation → transport per device, edit intents in a form or raw YAML, and trigger deployment from a browser instead of the CLI.
+It's a second consumer of `framework/`'s own code, not a separate implementation.
+See [`gui/README.md`](gui/README.md) for setup and a frank list of what's implemented vs. not yet.

 ## A note on credentials